Corruption in Chile: Publicam

 The crisis continued when it was discovered that Senator Guido Girardi, of the Party for Democracy, had used false bills from a nonexistent company, Publicam, in order to justify his campaign expenses to the Servicio de Impuestos Internos (Internal Tax Service).
 Some of the members of Girardi's campaign team, among them his lawyer, Dante Leoz, were arrested and accused of financial fraud.
 Girardi himself is currently under investigation, but there have been no charges.
 He has denied charges of corruption, but admits that he should have studied his campaign expenses more carefully.

-Senator Fernando Flores, who leads the more liberal faction of the Party for Democracy, temporarily suspended his membership of the party, saying that it was ruled by a corrupt "gang".
-He later decided to rejoin, but in 2007 he resigned from the party permanently (see below).
+Senator Fernando Flores, who leads the more liberal faction of the Party for Democracy, temporarily suspended his membership in the party, saying that it was ruled by a corrupt "gang".
+He later decided to rejoin, but in 2007, he resigned from the party permanently (see below).

 The right-wing opposition (the Alliance for Chile) likened the Chiledeportes and Publicam cases to previous corruption scandals that took place during the administration of Ricardo Lagos.
-Former presidential candidate Sebastián Piñera (which later also was found linked to Publicam) said the scandals proved the government had few qualms about committing electoral fraud and intervention.
+Former presidential candidate Sebastián Piñera (who was later also found to be linked to Publicam) said the scandals proved the government had few qualms about committing electoral fraud and intervention.
 Likewise, former presidential candidate Joaquín Lavín said that the victory of Lagos by a razor-thin 2.62% margin in 2000 could have been due to election fraud.
-No proof was ever given for such claim.
+No proof was ever given for such a claim.

 Whistleblowers

 The crisis deepened when Edgardo Boeninger, a Christian Democrat and former minister secretary general of the presidency, said in an interview with influential Chilean newspaper El Mercurio that "since the beginning of the Concertación it was thought that, since the private sector's money favored the right-wing parties, it would not be illegitimate to receive public [government] money.".

 His declarations were supported by former deputy Jorge Schaulsohn, founder and former president of the Party for Democracy.
-Also in an interview with El Mercurio, Schaulsohn said that during the time he presided over his party, all of the four parties of the Concertación coalition received money from the government.
+Also in an interview with El Mercurio, Schaulsohn said that during the time he presided over his party, all four parties of the Concertación coalition received money from the government.
 Additionally, Schaulsohn reported that government money had also been used to directly finance the campaigns of Concertación candidates.
 He accused the government and the Concertación of an "ideology of corruption".

-Lastly, former president and deputy of the Socialist Party Gonzalo Martner in another interview with El Mercurio declared that Schaulsohn's accusations were correct, and that "public resources were used to finance the activities of the political parties [of the Concertación]".
+Lastly, former president and deputy of the Socialist Party Gonzalo Martner, in another interview with El Mercurio, declared that Schaulsohn's accusations were correct, and that "public resources were used to finance the activities of the political parties [of the Concertación]".

 All the leaders of the Concertación denied the charges of Boeninger, Schaulsohn, and Martner.
-However, in El Mercurio former president Patricio Aylwin acknowledged that some ministers in his cabinet had been paid extra money that came from government reserved funds, though he denied the charges of an "ideology of corruption".
+However, in El Mercurio, former president Patricio Aylwin acknowledged that some ministers in his cabinet had been paid extra money that came from government reserved funds, though he denied the charges of an "ideology of corruption".
 Other former government officials agreed with these three whistleblowers.